itswadesh/anne-docs2/docs/super-admin-manual.md

 ## Getting started

-To access all features on anne, you have be a super role user.
-Only a super user can create another super user or upgrade to super user.
+To access all features on Anne, you have to be a super role user.
+Only a super user can create another super user or upgrade to a super user.
-Super user can access all the major modules like stores.
+Super user can access major modules like stores.

 ## User Management

 There are multiple types of users on the system.
-All users get access to different modules based on the permission given by their role they belong.
+All users get access to different modules based on the permission given by the role they belong to.
 Only the super admin has control over the website settings.

 > Info!
 You can not access or modify users who have more privilege than you.
 You can only create users with less privilege than yourself.

 ### Users

 - Super admin can only access user management.
-- Users listing page, super admin can see all the users and search for specfic user.
-Super admin can enable or diable any user access on website.
+- Users listing page, super admin can see all users and search for a specific user.
+Super admin can enable or disable any user access on the website.
 - A user must have a role to get access to this system.

 We have four types of user roles